McGlothlin/pelican-site/content/blog/cars/low-budget-enthusiast.md

 ###2.
 Do it yourself when possible

-I've heard it said that each time you hire someone, you could it yourself three times over for the same price.
+I've heard it said that each time you hire someone, you could do it yourself three times over for the same price.
 This means I can buy the most expensive parts or mess up once or twice, yet end up saving money in the long run.
 When I bought the Miata I knew it needed some work and was willing to do as much as I could on my own.
 I was confident I could figure it out eventually, but was worried that my lack of experience may hold me back, especially on safety-critical work.

 Fortunately my father-in-law is mechanically inclined and willing to teach as long as I'm willing to learn.
 He has been monumental in helping me learn how to work on cars safely at low cost.
 Here's a list of all the things we've fixed in my first six months of ownership: